lucabriguglia/OpenCQRS/README.md

 CreateProduct is an sample command and GetProduct is a sample query.
 In this scenario, commands and queries are in two different assemblies.
 Both assemblies need to be registered.
-In order to use the event sourcing functionalities, an event store needs to be registered.
+In order to use the event sourcing functionalities, an event store provider needs to be added as well.
+In this case, we are using the entity framework event store.

 ```C#
 services.AddWeapsyEFEventStore();
 ```

-At the moment, the only available is the Entity Framework event store but more will be available soon like Blob Storage or Xml.
 The EFEventStore uses a db context and it needs to be configured.
 Any of the data providers currently supported in entity framework core can be used.
 In this case I'm using SqlServer: